EWSoftware/VSSpellChecker/ReadMe.txt

 --------------------
 To build the project, open the .\Source\VSSpellChecker.sln solution file and build it.
 You can also run the MasterBuild.bat script from a command prompt to build the projects.

+TODO: Add info on setting up the VSPackage project for debugging (.user file settings).